chadsansing/cineris-campaign/sessions/session-6-spoilers.md

 Ruundum and his fellow Seneschals will not open their locks and release the lava to raise the city of Aarok unless they are convinced of the need.

 This is also the setting for an optional scene.
 If Root and his operatives have made it here, the PCs will find them approaching the Seneschals.
 A fight will begin.
 The Red and Silver masks will attack the PCs while Root attempts to summon another magma Golem to fight for him (or perhaps engulf and join with him).
-Gotnafiskr in their current form will breach the lava and bit Root in two, snapping him in half and spitting his corpse at the masks.
+Gotnafiskr in their current form will breach the lava and bite Root in two, snapping him in half and spitting his corpse at the masks.
 Then Gotnafiskr will tell the PCs to meet them at the city of Arrok before diving below the leava (and then fswimming through it as it drains from below Denokta to raise the city under Black Lake).
 The masks will take off their masks, revealing their Dissembled features, and then grieve and console one another over Root.
 It will becom clear they are close somehow, if not that they are Root's daughters.
 They will fight the PCs, masks off, to the death.

 **The Seneschals and their questions**